 Starts Fire Instantly

 Fire is one of the most important pillars of survival.
 According to the survival rule of threes, you might survive only 3 hours without warmth.
-A ferro rod showers the tinder source with sparks up to 3000°F heat, which is two times hotter than regular lighters or matches.
+A ferro rod showers the tinder source with sparks up to 3000°F heat, two times hotter than regular lighters or matches.

 Moreover, the rod works efficiently without the need for any other factors like the availability of gas or sunlight.
 Lighters and matches can give you consistent flame, yet they are finite resources and don’t work well in windy or wet weather.

-As the ferro rod doesn’t depend on any fuel, it lasts longer than any other lighting device.
+As the ferro rod doesn’t depend on fuel, it lasts longer than any other lighting device.
 The core material is metal, and so it doesn’t get easily damaged by shock, rain, or snow.

 You can use the rod as long as there is any material remaining.
 From a single ferro rod, you can receive up to 4 thousand fires!
 Durability is the key factor that makes it a favorite ignitor for many survival experts.